Graphene: "Massive" electrons

+Inertial effect and kinetic inductance

+While a single electron exhibits zero effective mass in graphene, as the entire set of electrons is moved with an electric field, the Fermi disk shifts, with both the total kinetic energy $E$ and the magnitude of the total momentum $P$ being increased.
+Since $E$ is minimum when $P = 0$, to the first order, $E \sim P^2$ must hold.
+The proportional constant must be given by $1/(2M)$ where $M$ is the collective mass (inertia) of graphene electrons.
+Another view of this is to associate the total kinetic energy with the current.
+Because the total momentum is proportional to the current $I$, $E \sim I^2$ must hold.
+The proportional constant must be given by $(1/2)L_k$, where $L_k$ is a quantity of inductance unit, but its origin is not the Faraday induction but the inertial effect. $L_k$ is the graphene kinetic inductance, and is given by $L_K=(\pi\hbar^2)/(e^2 \epsilon_F W)$ per unit length for a graphene strip with a width $W$ ($\epsilon_F$ is the Fermi energy).
+The kinetic inductance, representing the collective inertial effect, is intimately linked to graphene plasmonics, and was directly measured via microwave network analysis in 2014.

+Interactions and phenomena

 Strong magnetic fields

-In magnetic fields above 10 tesla or so additional plateaus of the Hall conductivity at σ_{xy} = νe^{2}/h with ν = 0, ±1, ±4 are observed.
+In magnetic fields above 10 tesla, additional plateaus of the Hall conductivity at σ_{xy} = νe^{2}/h with ν = 0, ±1, ±4 are observed.
 A plateau at ν = 3 and the fractional quantum Hall effect at ν = 1/3 were also reported.

 These observations with ν = 0, ±1, ±3, ±4 indicate that the four-fold degeneracy (two valley and two spin degrees of freedom) of the Landau energy levels is partially or completely lifted.

 Casimir effect

-The Casimir effect is an interaction between disjoint neutral bodies provoked by the fluctuations of the electrodynamical vacuum.
-Mathematically it can be explained by considering the normal modes of electromagnetic fields, which explicitly depend on the boundary (or matching) conditions on the interacting bodies' surfaces.
-Since graphene/electromagnetic field interaction is strong for a one-atom-thick material, the Casimir effect is of growing interest.
+The Casimir effect is an interaction between disjoint neutral bodies provoked by the fluctuations of the electromagnetic vacuum.
+Mathematically, it can be explained by considering the normal modes of electromagnetic fields, which explicitly depend on the boundary conditions on the interacting bodies' surfaces.
+Due to graphene's strong interaction with the electromagnetic field as a one-atom-thick material, the Casimir effect has garnered significant interest.

 Van der Waals force

-The Van der Waals force (or dispersion force) is also unusual, obeying an inverse cubic, asymptotic power law in contrast to the usual inverse quartic.
+The Van der Waals force (or dispersion force) is also unusual, obeying an inverse cubic asymptotic power law in contrast to the usual inverse quartic law.

-'Massive' electrons

-Graphene's unit cell has two identical carbon atoms and two zero-energy states: one in which the electron resides on atom A, the other in which the electron resides on atom B. However, if the two atoms in the unit cell are not identical, the situation changes.
-Hunt et al. show that placing hexagonal boron nitride (h-BN) in contact with graphene can alter the potential felt at atom A versus atom B enough that the electrons develop a mass and accompanying band gap of about 30 meV [0.03 Electron Volt(eV)].